Indicator Level

 2) Calculating the score for each household by summing up the scores for each frequency-of-occurrence question as described in the HHS Guide.

-3) Determining the indicator’s value by calculating the median (not average) value of the individual households’ scores.
+3) To determine the indicator’s value, calculate the median (not average) value of the individual households’ scores.
+To calculate the median:

 Disaggregate by